med-united/eHBA-SMCb-pin-changer/README.md

 # PIN Changer for Gematik

-This utility will connect to the KoPS system and trigger a PIN Change on the physical terminal
+This utility will connect to the KoPS system and trigger a PIN Change on the physical terminal.

 # Setup
 ```